pqabelian/abelian-community-website/docs/guide/wallet/mlp-wallet-cli.md

 With the increasing popularity of digital currencies, the demand for privacy protection among users is also growing.
 To meet this demand, we have specifically developed the Abilian Multi-Layer Privacy Wallet (CLI version)- Your Gateway to Enhanced Privacy and Flexibility!

-This wallet adopts advanced multi-layer privacy technology, aiming to offer you unprecedented control over your transaction privacy and security.
-It features two innovative types of wallet addresses:

-   1.**Fully-Private Address**: Your transactions are encrypted and untraceable, ensuring maximum security and anonymity.

-  2.**Pseudonymous Address**: Enjoy a Bitcoin-like privacy level with publicly visible coin values and traceable transactions, all while benefiting from lower fees and increased throughput.

 Why Should You Upgrade?

 - Say goodbye to the "maximum recoverable number of wallets" requirement, as our new fully-private wallet is user-friendly and intuitive.